IgorWarzocha/Opencode-Context-Analysis-Plugin/README.md

 ## 🔧 How It Works (The Tech Stuff)

 **Dependencies**: The plugin uses two main libraries for accurate token counting:

 - `js-tiktoken` - Official OpenAI tokenizer for GPT models
 - `@huggingface/transformers` - Hugging Face tokenizers for Claude, Llama, Mistral, etc.

-**Installation Process**: The `install.sh` script automatically:
+**Installation Process**: The plugin automatically handles tokenizer dependencies when you first use it:

-1. Installs these tokenizer libraries to a local `vendor` directory
+1. Downloads tokenizer libraries to a local `vendor` directory
-2. Sets up the plugin files in the right locations
+2. Sets up everything without affecting your main project
-3. Ensures everything works without affecting your main project
+3. All token counting happens locally on your machine

 **Privacy**: All token counting happens locally on your machine.
 No data is sent to external services.